-Utah Wild had a highly successful 2022 season and we are aiming to build on that solid foundation as we look toward 2023.
+Utah Wild had a very successful 2023 season and we are aiming to build on that solid foundation as we look toward another year.
 There are a few key opportunities where we could use additional support:

 Sponsorship: If you or a company you know would be interested in sponsoring the Wild, please reach out to firstname.lastname@example.org